vrk/pouch.cafe/contribute-journal.md

 ### 4. Tell us about your journal layout! _(optional)_

 - For example, you could talk about what you were journaling about, or focus more on the design of the layout, or talk about your love of stationery in general.
-- Include any special stationery items that you used!
+- What stationery products did you use?
+The readers would love to know!

 <textarea id="layout-description"></textarea>